FAQ: ANSWERS TO THE MOST FREQUENT QUESTIONS ABOUT CREDIT CARDS AND TRAVELING WITH MILES AND POINTS

 • Capital One Venture Rewards Miles

-Fixed Value Points - These are points that allow you to redeem travel for a fixed value, typically one to two cents per point.
+Fixed Value Points - These are points that allow you to redeem travel for a fixed value, typically redeeming in the bank travel portal for one cent per point.
 While these are typically not the best value you’ll get with your points, they do help to offset the cost of travel not otherwise covered with other traditional points.
 Some examples of redemptions for fixed value points include:

 • Booking non-chain hotels in the travel portal